Hopelink Adult Education offers free classes for adults.

-Hopelink Adult Education strives to be a welcoming place for all adult learners.
+We strive to create a welcoming place for all adult learners.
 Each person comes to us with valuable skills and experience.
-Our learning environment creates opportunities for people to identify the skills they already have, develop new skills, and reach their goals.
+Our learning environment creates opportunities for people to identify the skills they already have, develop new skills, and reach their goals!

-Look below to learn more about our programs!
+Look below to learn more about what we offer.

 GED/High School+